chm0dx/gitSome/README.md

 # gitSome

+## Overview

-gitSome extract email addresses and other info from various GitHub sources
+OSINT tool to extract email addresses and other useful info from various GitHub sources.

+ * Provide a user account to extract email addresses asociated repos
+ * Provide an org account to extract email addresses associated repos
+ * Provide a domain to extract related email addresses from public commits, issues, and other sources
+ * Built-in FireProx to automatically create endpoints and rotate source IP
+    * Forked and modified ([chm0dx/fireprox](https://github.com/chm0dx/fireprox)) from the awesome [ustayready/fireprox](https://github.com/ustayready/fireprox)

 ## Install